-Body, Mind, Joy
+Body, Mind, Joy!

 Nothing is more fun than to be completely alert to your own lively wholeness.
 From head to toe, with body, mind, heart, and soul, you do everything in your life by using the whole of yourself.
-In this workshop we'll play a series of clever games to help you realize and fulfill your wholeness.
+In this workshop we'll play a series of clever games to help you realize and fulfill your talents.

 1. Reaction (Hand Game).
 We’ll study a simple children’s game that triggers interesting patterns of over-reaction, strong emotions, and bodily disconnection.
 This allows you to understand that nothing is ever purely physical or purely mental, and that body and mind are indeed inseparable.